 Cons of Paying a Car Loan With a Credit Card

 A huge disadvantage to paying off an auto loan with a credit card is the potential harm it could do to your credit score.
-Credit reporting agencies view unsecured loans/revolving debt much less favorably than secured loans.
+Credit reporting agencies view revolving debt, a type of unsecured debt, much less favorably than secured loans.
 So even if you’re making your payments on time, it won’t boost your score as much.
 Plus, since you’ll no doubt be placing a rather large balance on your card, your overall credit utilization will increase drastically.
 Your credit utilization ratio plays a big part in your score.
 When you use too much of your available credit, your credit score usually sees a drop.
 This could then affect your interest rates on any future loans or credit cards you might apply for.

 A typical 0% introductory APR offer lasts about six to 18 months, so you won’t have an interest-free loan forever.
 Interest will start accruing eventually, and you’ll need to pay off the loan before it does.
 If you can’t repay the balance of your loan within that time, you could end up paying more interest than you would’ve on your original loan.

 It’s also important to note that using a 0% APR credit card isn’t a readily available option to everyone.
 These cards often require a very good or excellent credit score for approval.

 Paying off a loan by taking on another loan is always a risky decision.
 In order for it to work, you have to repay and spend incredibly responsibly.
 Before you even think about this method, you should thoroughly assess your financial situation.
 That way, you can prepare yourself and your finances for the responsibility that comes with paying off any loan.